-Oh, thy London!!
-A city that has evolved into one of the most famous and modern megacities of the world and has yet maintained an old world charm.
-A charm that manages to mesmerize every visitor to return, every wanderlust to visit once and every resident to fall in love with their city, over and over again.
+London: a city that has evolved into one of the most famous and modern megacities of the world and has yet maintained an old world charm.
 London in its expanse and an unending variety of experiences, demands ample your time.
-However, if one has only one day to spare, they can refer to our special one day in London guide, to explore and experience the pulse of the capital city.
+However, if one has only one day to spare, what does one do?

 We agree a day in London can be a frenzied affair, but it is completely doable if you chalk your day out well.
 To make things easy for you, we have planned the best way to see London in a day.
 This one day London itinerary has been crafted keeping in mind the opening hours, ticket lines and distance between each attractions, so you're welcome to use it just the way it is!